mani-hash/discord-bot-client/README.md

-# A simple Discord Bot Client
+# A Simple Discord Bot Client

 *Created by: Mani*